jamesorlakin/PSCCompanion/README.md

+# This is abandoned!
+Apple have updated their App Store review guidlines, forcing Expo to disallow the use of published third-party apps on their iOS client.
+This means this is no longer a viable workaround and development on this branch has been stopped.

+---

-# This is a version of PSC Companion with minor tweaks to allow the use of Expo for a cheap (free!) and easy distribution method on iOS.
+## This is a version of PSC Companion with minor tweaks to allow the use of Expo for a cheap (free!) and easy distribution method on iOS.
 Use the `exp` command line tool and the publish command to update.
 Merge changes from master into this branch and remove native dependencies if necessary.

 ---